Mon, Jan 26

 Remember: Images you use in this class need to be your own creation.
 Any exceptions to this will be noted in the assignment details I post for each assignment.

-The unaltered image needs to be an image you created.
+The unaltered image needs to be a single image you created.
 You many not use any other images as part of the assignment.

-The version should be based on one of the following themes:
+The version must be based on one of the following themes:

 Read all instructions carefully.